Stabilization approaches for the hyperelastic immersed boundary method for problems of large-deformation incompressible elasticity: Continuous Formulation

 \subsubsection{Neo-Hookean Models}

-We describe simple examples of the energy functionals described in section \ref{Volumetric Stabilization}.
 The neo-Hookean model is a simple hyperelastic model that depends only on the first invariant.
-Using the unmodified invariants, its energy and first Piola-Kirchhoff stress with stabilization are, respectively:
+Using the unmodified invariants, its energy and first Piola-Kirchhoff stress with stabilization are

-Often, the Young's modulus is used when describing neo-Hookean models.
-To relate the Young's modulus $E$ to $\mus$ we use the formula $\mus = \frac{E}{2(1+\nu)}$.
-Here we use $\nu = \frac{1}{2}$ because we are modeling a material whose motions are incompressible. \\ When using modified invariants the energy and stress are, respectively:
+The Young's modulus is commonly used to describe neo-Hookean materials.
+The Young's modulus $E$ is related to $G$ via $G = \frac{E}{2(1+\nu)}$.
+Here we use $\nu = \frac{1}{2}$ to relate $G$ and $E$ because we are modeling a material whose motions are incompressible. \\ When using modified invariants, the energy and stress are